liborty/TokenCrypt/README.md

 When using a typical Linux, the local `make` compilation may be skipped entirely.
 Then the binaries `symcrypt`, `hexcheck` and `hexify` that are included in this repository will be installed by default.
 They are compiled and tested automatically at github.com.

 Otherwise a local installation should be repeated whenever the programs and scripts may have changed.
+Another good reason to perform a local compilation is if you suspect that the github binaries may have been compromised.

 This software was tested under Linux.
 Installation from source needs `make` utility and a C compiler, either `clang` or `gcc`.
 Download or clone this directory, cd into it and then: